“Not even 100 years ago, there was an alarming acceptance that people would almost certainly die on large and risky projects.”

 Like anything important, the journey getting there is not an easy one and it takes many people bound by like minds and common goals to pull it off.
 This requires even those who may never touch a tool to listen to those who will, and those who will must be willing to engage the engineers, designers and architects about the risk that may possibly be reduced or prevented, even before one piece of steel is driven into the dirt.

-Although we have still have much ground to cover in the area of creating safer construction sites, I am grateful for the advances I see every day.
-From implementing Lean practices and prevention through design into our projects to the investing in training and hiring safety professionals to encourage safe best practices, the industry as a whole refuses to accept the idea that one accident is okay.
+Although we still have much ground to cover in the area of creating safer construction sites, I am grateful for the advances I see every day.
+From implementing Lean practices and prevention through design into our projects to investing in training and hiring safety professionals to encourage safe best practices, the industry as a whole refuses to accept the idea that one accident is okay.